 - For the Stir-Fry Sauce:

-- fish sauce or vegetarian fish sauce (available at Vietnamese food stores), or substitute soy sauce
+- 2 tablespoons vegetarian fish sauce (available at Vietnamese food stores, or substitute soy sauce)

 - 1 package egg roll wrappers (look for them in the refrigerated or freezer section of your supermarket or Asian food store)

-- oil for stir-frying, plus approximately 1 cup canola or other oil for frying
+- 1 tablespoon oil (for stir-frying, plus approximately 1 cup canola or other oil for frying)

 - 3 cloves garlic (minced)